alhajee/ckan/doc/maintaining/upgrading/index.rst

 .. seealso::

    :doc:`/maintaining/releases`
-     Information about the different CKAN releases and the officially supported versions.
+     Information about the different FMLD releases and the officially supported versions.

    :doc:`/changelog`
-     The changelog lists all CKAN releases and the main changes introduced in each release.
+     The changelog lists all FMLD releases and the main changes introduced in each release.

    :doc:`/contributing/release-process`
-     Documentation of the process that the CKAN developers follow to do a CKAN release.
+     Documentation of the process that the FMLD developers follow to do a FMLD release.